crestamr/skillforge-ai/docs/EXECUTION_PLAN.md

     * Recommends project types to develop based on career goals Include proper error handling for image processing and comprehensive documentation of capabilities and limitations."

-* "Create a sophisticated personalized learning path generation algorithm that:
+* ✅ **COMPLETED** "Create a sophisticated personalized learning path generation algorithm that:
     * Analyzes user's current skill profile from assessments and self-ratings
     * Identifies skill gaps based on target job roles and market demand
     * Prioritizes skills with highest impact on employability and salary